 I am a FR-EN and IT-EN translator with experience in the literary, cultural, commercial and legal sectors.
 I hold a Second Class Honours BA degree in French, Italian and European Studies, specialising in translation.
 Words are my trade and both my own writing and my translations are crafted with the utmost precision, fluency and creativity.
 I am passionate about recognition for translators and introducing foreign literature to the UK, especially children’s stories.
-One of my most recent translation jobs has been a brochure for a wine tasting experience at Chateau Lamothe- Bergeron.
-You can see this here.
+My most recent translation is ‘Secrets of the Butcher’- a 90,000-word book to be published in English in the US.

 My main areas of work include fiction (especially children’s fiction, historical fiction and fantasy), culture, art, history, travel, feminism, politics and journalism and religion.
 I also write reader reports.
 I charge £0.09 per word, the minimum rate recommended by the UK Translators Association.
 Available 7 days a week.

 I have been a freelance writer for 3 years and have been published in various publications including Verily Magazine, Life Learning Magazine, My French Life and the French Chamber of Commerce blog.
 I currently work with YA Shot, writing content to promote the importance of libraries and access to literature to underprivileged children.
 Topics I write about usually fit in culture, travel, education and lifestyle sections.

 I charge a day rate of £250, the minimum rate recommended by the professional copywriter’s network.
 I offer a day rate rather than an hourly rate as this is fairer to both myself and the client; it offers a middle ground between hourly rates and project rates.